Deekshaesha/VSD_PACKAGING_WORKSHOP/README.md

 Bare semiconductor dies are extremely delicate and cannot be directly integrated into electronic systems.

-A semiconductor package serves as the interface between the silicon die and the external world.
+A semiconductor package:
+1. Protects the fragile semiconductor die from physical damage, moisture, contamination, oxidation, and environmental stress.
+2. Enables reliable electrical interconnections between the die, substrate, PCB, and other semiconductor components within the system.

 Modern packaging technologies are responsible for: